Igbo Spirituality

 Agwụ for Ndi Igbo holds great importance in our cosmology and its discussion must never be left to those who do not practice Odinana an Omenana – those who do not possess the divine knowledge and wisdom to understand and explain its philosophy, spirituality, and practice.

 The Igbo race is uniquely diverse, and so also are our ways deep and mysterious.
 To traverse the world of the Igbo, one must have spent a considerable time being an Igbo, in truth and spirit.
-Concepts like Agwụ must never be left to the Ofeke, who boasts to be a researcher but has no experience with true Odinani na Omenani.
+Concepts like Agwụ must never be left to the Ofeke, who boasts of being a researcher but has no experience with true Odinani na Omenani.
 He or she can be blown away by the charisma and oratory of those he/she interviews and documents their false report without a single clue as to the direction he has been sent.

 This has been our experience with numerous researchers who have documented accounts regarding Agwụ over the years, and unfortunately, they documented lies, propaganda, and the testimonies of non-initiates, who know nothing of the subject.
 Many elders today are not knowledgeable in this thing, because of their Christian upbringing and non-chaplaincy to learn from our forefathers.
 Today, they are the ones researchers must go to in search of answers.
 What type of answers do you think you will get?
 Your guess is as good as mine.

-In as much this article has touched on certain aspects of Agwụ, I must confess that I did not go deep as I should have, for I too am a student of such knowledgeable sages, Ndị Dibịa, and Igbo Philosophers such as John Anenechukwu Umeh and Nwankwo Nnabuchi, whose works on Igbo spirituality have guided my learning and my pen.
-In due course, I would update this article with more knowledge on Agwụ as is known in Igbo Odinani na Omenani and not false narratives by those who seek to tarnish the image of our spirituality.
+In as much this article has touched on certain aspects of Agwụ, I must confess that I did not go as deep as I should have, for I too am a student of such knowledgeable sages, Ndị Dibịa, and Igbo Philosophers such as John Anenechukwu Umeh and Nwankwo Nnabuchi, whose works on Igbo spirituality have guided my learning and my pen.
+In due course, I will update this article with more knowledge on Agwụ as is known in Igbo Odinani na Omenani and not false narratives by those who seek to tarnish the image of our spirituality.

 This Article Was Written By Chuka Nduneseokwu, Editor-In-Chief, of Voice Of The Sun